 Have some questions about Physical Therapy & Pilates?
 See the most commonly asked questions below.

-PHYSICAL THERAPY QUESTIONS
+PHYSICAL THERAPY FAQ

 Q: Does physical therapy work?